tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/reference-list.md

   - /build/maintain
 ---
 # Overview
 One of the most tedious tasks (if not the most) when writing a publication (e.g, article, thesis) is dealing with references.
-Whether it's finding them in your computer, making sure they have been adequately downloaded or adding them to your publication, it is usually too time-consuming considering that the real focus should be put on the publication itself.
-A good usage of reference management applications will save you a lot of time, which you can put to better use.
+A good usage of reference management applications will save you a lot of time, which you can put to better use in your research.

 In this building block, we go trough the most widely used reference management applications: Mendeley, Zotero and EndNote.